WHERE TO BUY E-SCOOTERS IN GLASGOW

 Scootered was founded in 2019 with the aim of offering the best e-scooters at the best prices with a reassuring two-year, UK-based warranty.
 England has been our biggest market but there is no reason why residents (and students) in Glasgow should not benefit from our discounted scooters too.
 Of course, if you are buying online you could argue that it does not matter where the company is based and this is essentially true: the most important things to bear in mind are where the stock is held (it is best if the stock is housed in the UK), the warranty offered with the e-scooter and that the company is UK registered (in case something goes wrong).

 Our Popular e-Scooters

 Although more stores selling electric scooters may pop up in Glasgow, it is also worth noting that High Streets are transforming across Scotland as consumers increasingly purchase goods online.
 The cost of renting a shop means that real-world retailers are forced to sell at a higher price to cover their costs, which is why so many High Street retailers have struggled against e-tailers.
-This is why we believe you will struggle to find a better deal in Glasgow for well-regarded electric scooters, such as the Xiaomi M365 or the Ninebot-Segway ES2.
+This is why we believe you will struggle to find a better deal in Glasgow for well-regarded electric scooters, such as the Xiaomi 1S or Pro 2.
 Added to this, you have the peace of mind of dealing with a UK company offering full warranties.